Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

 \subsection{2D distributions}

 The above calculations assumed that the cavity mirror plane was only 1D.
-This assumption might be questionable for planar Fabry--P\'erot cavities with 2D cavity mirrors.
+This assumption might be questionable when modeling planar Fabry--P\'erot cavities with 2D cavity mirrors.
 To this end, we perform additional calculations to directly study the polariton dispersion relation when the cavity mirror plane becomes 2D.

 As shown in Fig. \ref{fig:molecular_dist_2d}, four different 2D molecular distributions are considered.
 For the first homogeneous case (Fig. \ref{fig:molecular_dist_2d}a), the corresponding polariton spectrum is plotted in Fig. \ref{fig:2d_compare}a.
 Here, only two polariton branches are obtained, in agreement with the 1D case (Fig. \ref{fig:1d_amp}a).
-Although the spectrum appears similarly as the 1D case, a significant difference is needed to be emphasized: in the 1D plot, the in-plane frequency $\omega_{\parallel}$ refers to $\omega_{\parallel}^x$, the cavity in-plane frequency along the cavity mirror plane direction (the $x$-direction); in the 2D plot, the in-plane frequency $\omega_{\parallel}$ refers to $\sqrt{|\omega_{\parallel}^x|^2 + |\omega_{\parallel}^y|^2}$, an arbitrary combination of the in-plane frequencies in both the $x$- and the $y$-direction.
+Although the spectrum is similar as the 1D case, a significant difference is needed to be emphasized: in the 1D calculations, the in-plane frequency $\omega_{\parallel}$ refers to $\omega_{\parallel}^x$, the cavity in-plane frequency along the cavity mirror plane direction (the $x$-direction); in the 2D calculations, the in-plane frequency $\omega_{\parallel}$ refers to $\sqrt{|\omega_{\parallel}^x|^2 + |\omega_{\parallel}^y|^2}$, an arbitrary combination of the in-plane frequencies in both the $x$- and the $y$-direction.
 In this homogeneous case, due to the preservation of the rotational symmetry along the 2D plane, $\omega_{\parallel} = \sqrt{|\omega_{\parallel}^x|^2 + |\omega_{\parallel}^y|^2}$ is a good quantum number to characterize the cavity frequency dependence of the polariton spectrum.

 Then, we consider a 2D sinusoidal molecular density inhomogeneity (Fig. \ref{fig:molecular_dist_2d}b):

 where $\delta = 1.0$ and $k_x = k_y = 250$ cm$^{-1}$.